Selling at Auction

 In return you will receive a permanent bidder’s card which can be used for buying and selling at our auction centres in Bedford, St Neots and Leamington Spa.

 4. Complete an Entry Form and label your lots

 Each saleroom has a simple entry form which will need completing, this includes your client details, basic information about the lots consigned and reserves.
 Please note that reserves are only accepted at the discretion of the saleroom staff.
 Remember to tick your desired payment option at the bottom of the form.

 Once you have completed your paperwork, it is important to ensure that your items are clearly labelled with your client reference number.
-Failure to this will lead to problems in obtaining payment for your goods following the sale
+Failure to do this will lead to problems obtaining payment for your goods following the sale.

 5. Collect Payment